develdoe/develdoe.github.io/_posts/2017-03-03-javascript-pure-functions.md

 category:
   - JavaScript
 ---
-A pure function do not change outside of its function
+A pure functions always give the same output on a specific input and they are not allowed to update the values inside the funciton.

 **Pure**